-This report is a compilation of energy supply and demand data of the member economies of the Asian Development Bank in Asia and the Pacific.
-The data include the latest 4 years of energy balances of 47 of the 48 ADB members in the region, and historical summary tables that present data on electric power generation, as well as macroeconomic and basic energy indicators.
+This book compiles energy supply and demand data of 47 ADB member economies in Asia and the Pacific in the last 4 years.
+It has historical summary tables on electric power generation and macroeconomic and basic energy indicators.

 This report compiles the energy statistics of the Asian and Pacific member economies of the Asian Development Bank (ADB) from 1990 to 2009.
 Energy data for 47 member economies in the region are presented as energy balance tables and historical summary tables.

 This report updates ADB's first attempt to consolidate available energy balances and other energy and energy-related data for Asia and the Pacific, Energy Statistics in Asia and the Pacific, 1990-2006.
 Data coverage has been expanded up to 2009, which is the most recent year for which energy data are available.